-The Board recommends that you vote against this proposal.
-It believes that the current structure of equity awards, which calls for acceleration only if there is both a change in control and termination of the executive, appropriately aligns the interests of executives and shareholders and should be retained.
+The Board recommends that you vote against this proposal because it would create a misalignment of management and shareholder interests in the context of a change in control.
+The Board believes that the current structure of equity awards, which calls for acceleration only if there is both a change in control and termination of the executive, appropriately aligns the interests of executives and shareholders by providing incentives to pursue value-creating transactions and should be retained.
 Moreover, the proposal would position the Company outside the corporate mainstream on this issue, putting the Company at a competitive disadvantage in competing for executive talent.
+The Board notes that this proposal was presented at the 2014 Annual Meeting and received only 24% support from the shares eligible to vote on the proposal.
+In addition, shareholders supported the Company's pay practices with an 80% favorable vote on the advisory vote on executive compensation in 2014.